What Is a Bathroom Fan For: Everything You Need to Know

 A bathroom fan is an exhaust-type ventilation system that collects moisture and odors from your bathroom and moves them outside.
 This ventilation is necessary to prevent excess moisture, mold, and rot in your home.

+Unfortunately, for many older homes, bathroom fans are the only actual means of mechanical ventilation.
+That’s right.
+If you don’t have an air exchanger in your home but you do have a bathroom fan, chances are it is the only way to exhaust stale air from your home to the outdoors.
 It is essential to realize that bathroom fans function only as an exhaust fan.
 This means that your bathroom fan is not responsible for bringing fresh air into your home; it is only responsible for bringing ambient air from the bathroom to the outside.

-(Below) in this article, I will cover the benefit, the different types of bathroom fans, the cost of installation, how to choose the right fan based on CFM and Sones, and some helpful tips.
+Therefore, using an air exchanger is still essential to get other forms of mechanical ventilation in your home.
+(Below) in this article, I will cover the benefits, the different types of bathroom fans, the cost of installation, and how to choose the right fan based on CFM and Sones.

 Related Tools that can measure indoor humidity